CoderByBlood/whisper-cms/docs/design-decisions.md

 ## Multi-Site

-### Decision: Multi-site will be built-in not bolted-on through a plugin
+### Decision: Multi-site will be provided through a plugin

-**Rationale:** Given the prevalence of the Cloud and the desire to optimize resources, this is a very common use-case as should be part of the core
+**Rationale:** This is a very narrow use case as less than 5% of Wordpress installations use multi-site - if a higher-level management plane is needed, that can be built on top

 #### Alternatives Considered

-- Single-site default: One site is automatically accommodated in a multi-site configuration
+- Built-in Multi-site: Adds database complexity, admin complexity, and developer complexity and violates Performance, User Experience, and Developer Experience priorities.

 #### Tradeoffs

-- Database complexity: Need additional table(s) and foreign keys
-- Performance: The additional table and foreign keys will impact queries that require joins when in a single-site configuration
-- Admin user experience: Need additional level of permissions for site admins vs platform (super) admins
-- Developer experience: To avoid compromising the user experience, the admin console must detect single- vs multi-site configuration
+- Multiple multi-site plugins which may handle multi-site in different ways
+- Some plugins may not support a multi-set configuration - cross plugin compatibility

 ---